 Sometimes it seems like growing spiritually is like trying to roll out pizza dough.
 I squash it with my rolling pin only to have it snap back to its original shape.
 I roll it again and it snaps back again, but this time it’s a little bit wider.
 It takes a lot of tugging and rolling to get that pizza dough to conform to the pan.
 (But it’s worth it!)

 Growing spiritually is similar because we tend to grow a bit, then snap back—like that elastic pizza dough.
-Then the Lord tugs and rolls our souls again, and we grow a little . . . only to ooze inward once more.
+Then the Lord tugs and rolls our souls again, and we grow a little in the good things. . . only to ooze inward once more.

 But it’s worth letting him work in us, kneading and growing and rolling our souls, because in the end, the pizza he’s making is a life of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.